 Our Junior Activities Committee orchestrates annual Halloween and Winter Holiday shows and initiated an annual exhibition to honor the legacy of our own champion skater and long-time World judge, Mary Louise Wright.
 This exhibition benefits future generations of skaters by funding the MLW Memorial Exhibition Award and by donating to the U.S. Figure Skating Memorial Fund.

 In the spring, the annual Club Competition features freestyle, interpretive, and the ever-popular similar pairs event.
 The longest continuously-running ice carnival in the world, Ice Chips, highlights over 200 club members as well as international champions.
 Our year concludes with the Awards Banquet in June where we celebrate the year in skating and recognize our skaters’ accomplishments.

 For further information about Club Membership, please click here.

 Information for Visiting Coaches

 Visiting coaches are welcomed on non-member sessions.
-Coaches must provide insurance documentation to the Club office and pay a walk-on fee of $8 per session.
+Coaches must provide insurance documentation to the Club office and pay a walk-on fee per session.

 Kindly note that no harness of any type may be used by non-Club coaches.
-Only Club coaches may give lessons during the weeks of Thanksgiving (Nov 19-23) and during the winter holiday periods of December 24-28 and December 31-January 4.
+Only Club coaches may give lessons during the weeks of Thanksgiving and during the winter holiday periods in December-January.

 Please feel free to review our ice rules prior to visiting.